ajread4/thm_writeups_publish/MrRobot.md

 $ python -c 'import pty;pty.spawn("/bin/bash")'
 daemon@linux:/$
 ```
-If I navigate to the home folder of user robot, I find some interesting files.
+If I navigate to the home folder of user robot, I find some interesting files that I dont have access to, except for one.
 ```
 daemon@linux:/home/robot$ ls -la
 ls -la